 Certain volunteer jobs may be good for your well being too.
 Working with animals has been shown to improve mood and reduce stress and anxiety.
 Working outdoors improves your mood, memory, and ability to focus.
 Gardening is good for you mentally and physically!

 Volunteering lets you try out a new career without making a long-term commitment.
 Thinking about being a teacher?
 Volunteer at your local library’s after school tutoring program.
 Thinking about a career in health care?
 Volunteer at a hospital or nursing home.
 Want to be a vet tech?
 Volunteer at your local animal shelter.
 Like what you’re doing?
 Awesome!
 Keep doing it.
 Make a career out of it.
 But if you don’t, you can move on to something else.

 Volunteering gives you skills that look great on a resume.
 If, after volunteering as a tutor, you decide you do want to be a teacher, think how great tutoring will look on your resume!
 And if you discover that you really don’t like kids, then you can use your experience to emphasis your transferable skills.

 Volunteering is a great way to network.
 Your supervisor or co-workers at your volunteer site might be a great reference someday.

 Volunteering impresses employers.
-A 2005 study showed that 73 percent of employers would choose a candidate who had volunteer experience over a candidate who did not have any experience.
+A 2005 study showed that 73% of employers would choose a candidate who had volunteer experience over a candidate who did not.

-Another study showed that volunteers have a 27 percent higher likelihood of finding a job after being out of work than non-volunteers.
-Finally, volunteers living in rural areas have a 55 percent higher likelihood of finding employment than non-volunteers.
+Another study showed that volunteers have a 27% higher likelihood of finding a job after being out of work than non-volunteers.
+Finally, volunteers living in rural areas have a 55% higher likelihood of finding employment than non-volunteers.